willshub/Amortizationk/README.md

 The app is structured as follows

-/src/main/Executor.java - The Main class
+The Main class is /src/main/Executor.java

 Domain object is present in
 /src/main/domain